storj/docs/app/(docs)/learn/concepts/encryption-key/storj-vs-user-managed-encryption/page.md

 ## Choosing the Right Option
 Storj offers both passphrase management methods to balance security, usability, and flexibility.
 Users prioritizing convenience and collaboration may prefer Storj-Managed Encryption, while those needing full control over encryption should opt for Self-Managed Encryption.

+## How to Select an Encryption Method
+When creating a new project, you will be presented with two options for managing the encryption for your data:

+* Automatic (Storj-managed encryption): Storj securely manages the encryption and decryption of your project automatically.
+* Self-Managed: You are responsible for securely managing your own data encryption passphrase.

+This selection is **final** for the project and cannot be changed later.